SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-nice-way-to-correct-someone/rule.md

 Let's meet on Thursday at 3 PM

 :::
-**Figure: Someone requests a meeting using a regular email message**
+**Figure: Someone requests a meeting using a normal email message**

 You could reply in different ways: